aomop/MacroIBI/README.md

 ## Support & contributions

 - **Questions and issues:** Please open an issue at <https://github.com/aomop/MacroIBI/issues>.
-We aim to respond within **5 business days**.
 - **Contributions:** Fork the repo, open a pull request with a concise description of the change, and include any relevant testing notes.
-Bug fixes and documentation improvements are welcome.
+Find more details in the [contributing guidelines](https://github.com/aomop/MacroIBI/blob/main/CONTRIBUTING.md).

 ## License